ClimateCompatibleGrowth/Geo-X/README.md

 For instance, if you want your weather data to start in 2015 and span five years, `weather_year` should be 2015 and `years_to_check` should be 5.

-You can set the frequency of data to be used in optimisation using `freq` (i.e., "H" for hourly, "3H" for three-hourly, etc.)
+You can set the frequency of data to be used in optimisation using `freq` (i.e., "1H" for hourly, "3H" for three-hourly, etc.)

 **Generators:**